 Starting off, this will not go well, but every time you practice a question the time will become more manageable.
 You should ideally be practicing past papers by early spring.
 By the time your exams arrive you should be sitting whole exam papers, not just individual questions.

-But start initially with one off questions.
-Try and figure out are they asking for purely factual answers or are they asking your opinion.
+But start initially with one-off questions.
+Try and figure out whether they are asking for purely factual answers or are they asking your opinion.

 Every answer must be backed up with relative reference points.
 Waffle I’m afraid gets little or no marks.

 Make It Fun